 - Failing to disclose or misrepresenting material facts on the insurance application forms

 - Exaggerating injuries or losses to increase the value of a settlement

 Mortgage fraud usually involves making false claims on a mortgage application to obtain a mortgage you would not otherwise be eligible for, overvaluing properties, overstating income, or manipulating title deeds.
 Mortgage fraud often involves a corrupt professional in a regulated sector such as a solicitor, mortgage broker or surveyor and may also involve charges of money laundering.

 Pension fraud usually occurs either because an employer has acted fraudulently in providing the pension, or due to a scam aimed at stealing a person’s pension fund.
 By working with forensic accountants and financial experts are able to build compelling evidence and documentation to strongly defend charges of this kind.

 Property fraud may involve a scam in relation to a deal where you are required to put money down in exchange for a discount, or a ‘guaranteed’ rental return then never materialises.
 It may also involve mortgage fraud or identity fraud to carry out the sale of a property the purported seller doesn’t actually own.

-We have extensive experience and a formidable reputation in this area of law, having successfully resolved many allegations of fraud without the need for criminal proceedings.
+Our fraud solicitors in our Leeds, York and Sheffield offices have extensive experience and a formidable reputation in this area of law, having successfully resolved many allegations of fraud across the UK without the need for criminal proceedings.